erniebrodeur/pushover/README.md

 ### CLI:

-To send a message without any saved information.
+To send a message.
+This will override any saved information available.

 		$ pushover -u user_token -a app_key message is the rest of the cli.

 You can also save and use stored information.
+The username/application are titles.
+They can be anything you want to reference them.

 User: